AspectJ: History and contributors

 Gregor Kiczales started and led the Xerox PARC team that eventually developed AspectJ.
 He coined the term crosscutting.
 Fourth on the team, Chris Maeda coined the term aspect-oriented programming.
-Jim Hugunin and Erik Hilsdale (Xerox PARC team members 12 and 13) were the original compiler and weaver engineers, Mik Kersten implemented the IDE integration and started the Eclipse AJDT project with Adrian Colyer (current lead of the AspectJ project) and Andrew Clement (current compiler engineer).
+Jim Hugunin and Erik Hilsdale (Xerox PARC team members 12 and 13) were the original compiler and weaver engineers, Mik Kersten implemented the IDE integration and started the Eclipse AJDT project with Adrian Colyer and Andrew Clement.
+After Adrian Colyer, Andrew Clement took over as project lead and main contributor for AspectJ.
+AJDT has since been retired as a separate project and taken over into the Eclipse AspectJ umbrella project to streamline maintenance.
+However, both AspectJ and AJDT are still maintained in separate source repositories.

+In 2021, Alexander Kriegisch joined the project, first as a contributor, then as a committer and maintainer.
+Since March 2021, he is basically the sole maintainer.
+Since 2024, he also is formally the AspectJ and AJDT project lead.

 The AspectBench Compiler was developed and is maintained as a joint effort of the Programming Tools Group at the Oxford University Computing Laboratory, the Sable Research Group at McGill University, and the Institute for Basic Research in Computer Science (BRICS).

 AspectWerkz

-AspectWerkz is a dynamic, lightweight and high-performance AOP/AOSD framework for Java.
+AspectWerkz was a dynamic, lightweight and high-performance AOP/AOSD framework for Java.
 It has been merged with the AspectJ project, which supports AspectWerkz functionality since AspectJ 5.

 Jonas Boner and Alex Vasseur engineered the AspectWerkz project, and later contributed to the AspectJ project when it merged in the AspectWerkz annotation style and load-time weaving support.